eppark/SimpleTweet/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Users can favorite/unfavorite and retweet/unretweet from the main timeline

 ## Video Walkthrough